-Overview: Approving Financial Transactions in Oracle – About Workflow
+Overview: Authority to Approve Financial Transactions – About Oracle Workflow

 Most transactions generated in the Oracle Financial System must be approved by a person(s) with the appropriate financial authority before they are considered complete.
 Oracle uses workflow to manage the transaction approval process.